Choosing Free Bets

 Whatever you prefer to bet on, be it football, golf, rugby or horse racing, you can usually enjoy a free bet when you first join a new online bookie.
 Your first bet can usually earn you a free bet between £10 and £200 depending on which online bookies you decide to join.

-It really is up to you when choosing the free bet offers that you want to claim but we recommend thinking a little about what you want to free bet on before joining a new bookie.
+It really is up to you when choosing the free bets that you want to claim but we recommend thinking a little about what you want to free bet on before joining a new bookie.

 Although quite rare, some online bookies limited the markets that you can use their free bet on and so it's worth checking the small print to see if the free bet's right for you.